What We Do

 Why Local AI on Mac?

-Apple Silicon's Unified Memory architecture is uniquely suited for LLM inference.
+Based on LLMCheck's 2026 leaderboard data, Apple Silicon's Unified Memory architecture is uniquely suited for LLM inference.
 Unlike Windows PCs where the CPU and GPU have separate memory pools, a Mac with 128GB of Unified Memory effectively gives the GPU 128GB of "VRAM" — something that would cost tens of thousands of dollars in dedicated GPU hardware.

 Find Your Perfect Local LLM